WebReflection/polpetta/README.md

 TODOs
 -----
+  * pipe/stream files bigger than a predefined amount of MB (or just pipe them all)
-  * add .htaccess like mechanism for the root folder as ..
+  * improve .htaccess like mechanism for the root folder as ..
-    * hidden file from any folder request ( no ajax, images, etc ... )
-    * one shot requiring during initialization and as node module
-    * possibility to intercept 404, 500, and all others
+    * intercept requests instantly
-    * possibility to serve different content per extension ... e.g. .md files
     * rewrite rules through JS regexp
     * something else I am still thinking about ...
-  * add default favicon with polpetta logo
+  * add default favicon with polpetta logo (or maybe not ....)
-  * I believe after that there's not much left, except creating automation tests through phantom js and wru
+  * ... something else you can suggest me :-)

 License
 -------